-- Possession of articles for use in fraud - Making or supplying articles for use in fraud - Obtaining services dishonestly - Participating in fraudulent business - 3.3 Theft: "A person shall be guilty of theft if he/she dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it" (Theft Act 1968). - 3.4 Corruption: For the purpose of this policy corruption refers to an individual who has given or obtained advantage through means which are illegitimate, immoral, and/or inconsistent with their duty to the Authority or the rights of others.
-Examples include accepting bribes or incentives during procurement processes, seeking to influence others or through the The Council has defined corruption as "The the offering of, giving, soliciting or acceptance of an inducement or reward. to influence others..., which may influence the action of any person".
+- 3.2 The Fraud Act 2006 came into force on 15th January 2007.
+It created a single offence of fraud which can be committed in three separate ways: - Fraud by false representation; - Fraud by failing to disclose information where there is a legal duty to do so; and - Fraud by abuse of position. - 3.3 Theft: "A person shall be guilty of theft if he/she dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it" (Theft Act 1968). - 3.4 Corruption: For the purpose of this policy corruption refers to an individual who has given or obtained advantage through means which are illegitimate, immoral, and/or inconsistent with their duty to the Authority or the rights of others.
+Examples include accepting bribes or incentives during procurement processes, seeking to influence others through the the offering of, giving, soliciting or acceptance of an inducement or reward.

-The Bribery Act 2010 created creates criminal offences for any individual who either offers or receives a financial or other advantage intending the advantage to be rewarded by the improper performance of a function or activity.
-The Act also created creates an offence of directly or indirectly offering, promising or giving a bribe to a foreign public official so as to influence the actions of the foreign publicsaid official.
+The Bribery Act 2010 creates criminal offences for any individual who either offers or receives a financial or other advantage intending the advantage to be rewarded by the improper performance of a function or activity.
+The Act also creates an offence of directly or indirectly offering, promising or giving a bribe to a foreign public official so as to influence the actions of the said official.
 Any individual found guilty of any of these offences is liable to imprisonment for up to a maximum period of 10 years.